takagada480/NLP/README.md

 # NLP
-Natural language processing for Tamazight language  work in progress
+Natural language processing for kabyle language  work in progress